 Modern phones construct an image rather than simply capturing one.
 When you press the shutter, the phone might capture a dozen or more frames, analyze them, select the best parts, apply noise reduction, sharpen details, adjust colors, and produce a final result.

 This processing is why phone photos often look "better" than raw captures from larger cameras, with more vivid colors, more punch, and a more immediately shareable quality.
-But it's also why some phone photos look obviously processed or "flat" in a way that's hard to fix.
+But it's also why some phone photos look flat in a way that's hard to fix.

 You're not fully in control, because the phone is making aesthetic decisions for you.
 Learning to work with those decisions, and recognizing when to override them, is what separates good phone photography from just pointing and shooting.